A reader wrote in to say that they were having great fun with JS and React, but when it came to styling, they were at a loss.

 A Logical Approach

-This is sort of a bonus meta “strategy” for dealing with CSS.
+This is sort of a meta “strategy” for dealing with CSS.
 As much as you can, try to avoid the random stabbing in the dark and copying-and-pasting from StackOverflow to get your layouts looking right.

-Try taking a more methodical approach.
+Instead, try a more methodical approach.

 - get the item into position (flexbox, grid, or maybe absolutely positioned inside a relative container)